Breadcrumb

 Your employer can also initiate the reintegration process:

-In either case, IDEWE will invite you for a reintegration assessment.
-If you do not respond to three invitations, the process will be stopped.
+What if you do not respond to the third invitation either? the process will be closed.
 Your health insurance fund’s consulting physician and your employer will be informed accordingly.

 Step 2: Reintegration assessment

-- Decision B: You are permanently unfit for your original work, but may do other or adapted work instead.
+- Decision B: you are permanently unfit for your original work, but may do other or adapted work instead.

 Please note that you have a right to accompaniment by an employee representative from your Committee for Prevention and Protection at Work.
 If your company does not have such a committee, a trade union representative may take on this role.